 In order to minimize contact with those beyond our campus community, the university will not permit in-person concerts or lectures involving outside guests throughout the fall semester.
-However, many events will continue to be held virtually, including celebrations such as Homecoming, and the university continues to examine creative, safe opportunities for converting other events and activities into online formats.
+With careful planning, colleges, units, departments and registered student organizations are permitted to hold in-person gatherings or activities of 10 people or fewer (see details below).
+However, many events will continue to be held virtually, and the university continues to examine creative, safe opportunities for converting other events and activities into online formats.

 Student Organizations and Gatherings